nhs-analystx/process-mining/Centre of Excellence.md

 <h2>AnalystX Process Mining Centre of Excellence</h2>
 <p>
-  The Centre of Excellence will upload new learning material from organisations weekly.
+  The Centre of Excellence will upload new learning material from organisations periodically.
 This will ensure new learning material is available for our learners and community members.
 </p>
 <h2>Current Members:</h2>
 <ul>